National University of Ireland (Maynooth)

 +353 1 7087551

-Having spent many years hand-coding, Brandt is now a passionate WordPress technician, running roughly a dozen sites for himself and various organisations.
+Having spent many years hand-coding, Brandt is now a passionate WordPress technician, running roughly a dozen sites for himself and various research and not-for-profit organisations.
 His current focus is customisation of the new WordPress editor so as to lock users into formal pre-designed CSS styles.
 He is familiar (but unhappy) with Drupal.
 He also enjoys playing with Moodle.
 He maintains a watching brief on W3C and ISO standards developments and is currently exploring ISO 37122, an initiative for assessing the development of smart cities.